NYULibraries/mailx_ruby/README.md

 MailxRuby.send_mail body: "Hello world!", to: "joe@example.com"
 ```

-Optional parameters exist for subject, CC, and BCC:
+You can also specify subject, CC, and BCC:

 ```
 MailxRuby.send_mail(